elifesciences/update-iam-human/README.md

 Review the actions to be taken.

 Do not modify the file, it will be regenerated on execution.
+Instead, modify AWS IAM and `humans.csv` if necessary and re-run `update-iam.sh`.

 When credentials must be rotated earlier than the default rotation age (180 days), specify a `--max-key-age`.